If you haven’t read part 1 of Never Budget Again, we recommend doing that now before you read on. These two posts build off of each other.

 Hannah and I have evaluated and discussed what we love to do and what we don’t care to spend money on.
 Committing to intentionally live and spend a life true to ourselves, we have forecasted what our RICH life would look like.
 Hannah makes delicious, healthy lunches for me to take to work and because I don’t love going out to eat lunch every day, we expect our food budget to be a bit lower.
 We already have everything we need in our minimalist capsule closets, so we don’t expect to spend much money on clothes this year either — other than the occasional clothing article to replace anything that gets old or damaged over the course of the year.

 Many of these other expense categories are even easier to forecast.
 You know your rent, your cell phone bill, your approximate utilities costs, etc. Again, this table below is NOT actually our personal conscious spending plan — we are both working full-time so our monthly salary is a bit higher, and since there are two of us, our rent is also a bit higher as well.
-You’ll have to wait until later in the Bootcamp Series to get a peek at the specifics of Hannah and my personal finances.
-But the categories below are 100% the categories that we use to forecast our monthly expenses.
+The categories below are 100% the categories that Hannah and I use to forecast our monthly expenses.

 This leaves us to the category Hannah and I love most!
 Fun money (or better known as dates)!
 Basically, any experiences or adventures we want to have together.
 We go to Broadway shows, ride jet skis around Manhattan, take a trip to the Top of the Rock, go to Yankees games, frequent all of the best popular restaurants in the city, travel wherever and whenever we want, and… you get the point.
 Nothing is off limits.
 Sure, we’ve forecasted that our dates and adventures will cost $500 each month, but we’re pretty loose about this projection.
 And we definitely don’t care how much we go over our forecast.
 In fact, we’d be happy spending $500 each WEEK if we wanted!
 But this is unrealistic and doesn’t represent a forecast of natural spending, so we project only $500 each month instead.

 And $50 each month for vacations may seem incredibly low.
 But remember, Hannah and I use credit card points to finance all of our travel and vacations, so this could essentially be $0 instead.
 In fact, we just booked two round-trip flights to St. Martin for FREE using one credit card’s signup bonus.
 That’s $940 of value!
 And we’re about to book an 8-day over-water bungalow stay to the Maldives that can range as high as $14,000.
 For FREE.
 Peaked your interest yet?
-Check out this article if you want in.
-And come on, be a real friend.
-Share our website with your friends so they can stop living boring lives too.
+Check out our course if you want in.

 You know the first two steps for conscious spending: forecast expenses and practice awareness of your spending.
 The third step in the conscious spending cycle is to evaluate your spending habits and adjust your forecasts accordingly each month.
 Odds are you didn’t nail your spending estimates on your first try.
 Many people use Mint to track their spending.
 I don’t really like Mint.
 Everyone gets animated about how functional it is and all of the information it shows you.
 But if you pay attention, it categorizes your crap wrong and you end up hardly ever looking at it because Mint is so convenient and does such a “great” [crappy] job organizing and displaying your spending.